rutujakokate430/rutujakokate430/README.md

 > "I worked with many professionals throughout my career, but Rutuja is unique.
 She was quick to learn and always willing to go the extra mile to deliver services to customers.
 Her expertise in scripting helped our team come up with more efficient solutions.
 I highly recommend Rutuja and would love to work with her again."
 > **Manish Shinde** - Associate Vice President

-> "Rutuja is such a delightful person to have around in the team.
-She is always enthusiastic to learn and execute.
-She goes the extra mile to adapt to changing business requirements and automate mundane tasks using PowerShell scripts.
-Thank you for all your support!"
-> **Teena Tanna** - ServiceNow Consultant; Service Management Practice Lead

-> "There is no better team member than Rutuja.
-She is one of the most dedicated professionals I’ve worked with and is willing to put in that extra help whenever needed.
-Her learning attitude, enthusiasm, and hard work are commendable.
-I highly recommend Rutuja and would love to work with her again."
-> **Nilesh Chavan** - Infrastructure Manager

-> "I know Rutuja to be a logical thinker and a problem solver.
-She cleverly uses her logical thinking to complement her problem-solving skills.
-Rutuja is also highly resourceful, ensuring that her deliverables always exceed expectations regardless of the tools provided to her."
-> **Jobin John Kurian** - DevOps Engineer, UBS

 Feel free to explore my repositories and projects.
 I'm always excited to connect with like-minded professionals and explore opportunities to collaborate on cutting-edge projects.
 Let's connect and innovate together!